LanguageMachines/LuigiNLP/README.md

 technical terms, this preserves idempotency).

 Mext, we construct a list of all the txt files in the directory.
-We use this list to yield a list of components to run, one component for each input file.
+We use this list to yield a **list** of components to run, one component for each input file.
 Now, when the task's ``run()`` method is called, a series of components will be scheduled and run **in parallel** (up to the number of workers).

+You may be tempted to yield the components individually one by one, but that won't result in parallisation, you must really yield an entire list (or tuple).

 Note that we added an ``outputdir`` parameter to the Ucto component which we hadn't implemented yet.
 This is necessary to ensure all individual output files